 Why attend a retreat specifically for women who are blind or experiencing vision loss?

 - Support.
 Share struggles and changes in your life with the group without judgment.
 Build friendship and extend support to other women along this emotional, mental, and even physical journey.

 - Professional facilitators.
-Becky Andrews, LCMHC, who is blind from Retinitis Pigmentosa, and Nicole Wall, LCMHC, a certified Brené Brown Daring Way & Rising Strong™ Facilitator, and Lisa Bradford, LCSW are engaging and experienced therapists who will lead you through tough discussions and activities with compassion.
+Becky Andrews, LCMHC, who is blind from Retinitis Pigmentosa, Lisa Bradford, LCSW are engaging and experienced therapists who will lead you through tough discussions and activities with compassion.
 You can find more information about them at: www.resilientsolutionsinc.com.
 We are thrilled to have Jenelle Landgraf, MSW student and co-author of doublevisionblog.com, who also has Retinitis Pigmentosa joining us as one of our facilitators.
 She will also be leading us in yoga each morning.

 - Quality amenities at the National Ability Center.
 Delicious food, comfortable lodging, and reliable transportation are part of the program.
 You can learn more at www.nac.com

 - Life-changing experiences.
 The time spent at the retreat creates a lasting impact that will stay with you as you move forward in your life with family, friends, work and community.